Beyond Linearity in Attention Projections: The Case for Nonlinear Queries: Introduction

+\paragraph{Proposal.} Following the suggestion of Karbevski and Mijoski \cite{karbevski2025wkwv}, we implement a nonlinear query projection directly:

 where $f_\theta$ is a bottleneck MLP with $d^2 + O(d)$ learnable parameters, the same order as the $W_Q$ it replaces.
 The $1/2$ scaling follows Karbevski and Mijoski \cite{karbevski2025wkwv}.
-The identity term $X$ anchors the nonlinearity to a known-good prior while providing a direct path for gradient flow \cite{he2016deep}, preserving the stability established for $W_Q = I$.
+The identity term $X$ anchors the nonlinearity to a known-good prior, provides a direct path for gradient flow \cite{he2016deep}, and is necessary to recover full-rank expressivity from the bottleneck: since $f_\theta$ factors through a $d/2$-dimensional intermediate representation, $\dim_H(\mathrm{Im}\, f_\theta) \le d/2$ in Hausdorff dimension, while $\sup_\theta \dim_H(\mathrm{Im}(\mathrm{Id} + f_\theta)) = d$, with the image attaining all of $\mathbb{R}^d$.
 Keys and values remain standard linear projections.
 Specifically, we implement $f_\theta$ as:

 where $W_1 \in \R^{d \times r}$, $W_2 \in \R^{r \times d}$, and $r = d/2$.
 The query $Q(X) = (X + f_\theta(X))/2$ is applied independently per token.
-The attention logits $Q^i {K^i}^\top / \sqrt{d_k}$ per head use standard scaling.
-Matrix parameters total $2dr = d^2$; normalization layers add $O(d)$ parameters ($<0.1\%$ overhead).
+The attention logits $Q^i {K^i}^T / \sqrt{d_k}$ per head use standard scaling.
+Matrix parameters total $2dr = d^2$; normalization layers add $O(d)$ parameters (${\sim}0.03\%$ overhead).
 The design prioritizes stability over throughput or final quality; we conjecture that this formulation may be overly conservative.
 The choice of LN and RMSNorm was made for stability in initial experiments; systematic exploration of normalization variants, or their elimination entirely, is an immediate priority for future work.